python/cpython/Doc/library/socket.rst

 .. function:: if_nametoindex(if_name)

-   Returns a network interface index number corresponding to an interface name string.
+   Return a network interface index number corresponding to an interface name.
    :exc:`socket.error` if no interface with the given name exists.

    Availability: Unix.